linghuaj/binary-tree-deserializer/README.md

 # A binary tree deserializer/ serializer
----
-Note: this is a work in progress.

 Serialization is the process of converting a data structure or object into a sequence of bits so that it can be stored in a file or memory buffer, or transmitted across a network connection link to be reconstructed later in the same or another computer environment.